Corporation Street, Birmingham: Buildings

 In the northern half of Corporation Street is Old Square which features a memorial to Tony Hancock.
 The square, which was once a junction of the Birmingham tram network became a major road junction and today is used by a number of Birmingham bus services.

 The Minories Building, formerly Lewis's Department Store, was built above a road way, which still exists, also called The Minories.
 The road separated the buildings with Berlin House located to the east of it and was incorporated into the Corporation Street development as it was part of the slums.
 The Minories is now home to numerous small shops and the ground floor fronting Corporation Street is occupied by The Square Peg, a Wetherspoons bar.

+The Rackhams department store building was opened in phases between 1960 and 1966.
+The eight-storey façade fronting Corporation Street has 'zig-zag' windows above the ground floor.

 Planned developments on Corporation Street include Martineau Galleries to replace Priory Square opposite The Minories.
 Priory Square is a two-storey shopping precinct of concrete Brutalist architecture.
 It was designed by Sir Frederick Gibberd and was opened in 1966 as Corporation Square.
 The Martineau Galleries scheme will see the relocation of the Oasis Market which is accessed from an entrance on the street.

 Vehicular access to Corporation Street is now limited to buses and taxis; it acts as a terminus for many of the city's bus services.

 C&A and Beatties former store in Birmingham, is now a shopping centre with three stores; New Look and Mothercare.
 The former department store site has undergone a £5 million facelift.
 The Beatties store opened in Birmingham in 2001 but never managed to make a profit so closed down in 2006.